 This test measures the level of ethylene glycol in the blood.

-Ethylene glycol is a type of alcohol found in many household products.
+Ethylene glycol is a type of alcohol found in automotive and household products.
 It does not have color or odor.
 It tastes sweet.
 Ethylene glycol is poisonous.
 People sometimes drink ethylene glycol by mistake or on purpose as a substitute for drinking alcohol.

 How the Test is Performed